 It is another feature of those who believe that the moon landings were faked that NASA is some omnipotent organisation that both controls and dictates all of the scientific information worldwide on any facet of the space programme by anyone, ever.
 This is despite the fact that they hold them to be incapable of the most basic science in the alleged fakery.

 They are unable to grasp the idea that once the satellites were launched, they were no longer the responsibility of NASA but of the organisation that paid for them.
-It is like assuming Ford are still entirely responsible for everything that I do in my car.
+It’s like assuming Ford are still entirely responsible for everything that I do in my car.

 Figure 5.9.1: Social media arguments against the use of satellites